DavidH2001/MUON-Data-Collection/README.md

 ```
 Now reset your detectors so as they are running in coincidence mode.
 Make sure the detector connected to your computer
 shows itself as the S-detector and the other as the M-detector.
 When ready press *return* to continue.
 Try to do this
 as soon as S-detector runs to avoid spurious events.
+Your system should now be up and running.

 ### Directories and Logging
-Each time the software starts it will create a new session directory based on the local data and time under the root
+Each time the software starts it will create a new session directory, based on the local data and time, under the root
 directory defined in the configuration.
 All event files as well as an activity log relating to the session will be
 written here.
 Event anomaly buffers will be saved automatically to a subdirectory called *anomaly*.
 And, likewise, if
 you have configured to save all event buffers then these will be saved in subdirectory called *all*.

 A log of activity is maintained each time the software is run.
 The log is streamed live through the launching console as
 well as saved to a file called *muon_log.txt* which is created automatically in the current session directory.
 Viewing
-this log is the best way to determine your setup is working correctly.
-Events should normally be received at a rate well
+this log is the best way to determine if your setup is working correctly.
+Events should normally be received at a rate
-below 1Hz otherwise you may not be running in coincidence mode or something cosmologically strange is occurring!
+well below 1Hz otherwise you may not be running in coincidence mode or something cosmologically very strange is
+occurring!
+But it probably will be the former.

 If your configuration logging level is set to *DEBUG* then you will be able to log all events as well as other
 information.